md-ash-dot/rpsls-game/README.md

   - Fix: Changed the link for the fontawesome website.

+- JSHint error: Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (runGame).

+  - Fix: Moved event listeners into seperate functions and moved the loop to iterate through the buttons outside.

+- JSHint error: unsused variables.

+  - Fix: Removed all unused variables.

+- Unresponsive website elements.

+  - Fix: Remove all height, width and float css properties.

+-

 ## DEPLOYMENT

 - This site was deployed using GitHub pages.
 The steps used to deploy are: